Registration and Academic Policies

 The summer session supplements the work of the fall, winter, and spring terms; announcements are issued for that session.

 Students may enter the university at the beginning of any term, with the exception of architecture students, who should see Application Deadlines under Admissions.
 The university’s new-student orientation, IntroDUCKtion, is held in July and August for freshman and transfer students who enter fall term.
-All new students are urged to attend; students who do not attend IntroDUCKtion are oriented and register for classes during the Week of Welcome.
+All new students are required to complete IntorDUCKtion; students who do not attend IntroDUCKtion are oriented and register for classes during the Week of Welcome.
 See the Academic Calendar for other important dates during the current academic year.

 Students are held responsible for familiarity with university requirements governing such matters as registration, add/drop deadlines, academic standards, student activities, student conduct, and organizations.
 Academic regulations are listed on the registrar’s website.